 If you buy wooden tables, keep them away from windows.
 Cover your sofa with some sort of throw to protect it from damage caused by sunlight.
 Conservatory lounge furniture can work if you place it tactically within your extension.

-Rattan is probably cheapest.
+Rattan is probably the cheapest option for conservatory extension.
 It could cost as little as £250 for a full-set – but as much as £1000 – depending on the design choices you make.
-Iron conservatory furniture is the most expensive.
+Iron conservatory extension furniture is the most expensive.
 It could set you back anything up to £1750.

 We can connect you with trustworthy installers too.
 Just let us know when we call you.

 If you are thinking seriously about building a conservatory extension, you should visit the government’s online planning tool.

 The 2017 planning permission guidelines and building regulations can be downloaded via the site – plus you can search for your Local Planning Authority and submit plans electronically when you are ready.